westeezy/ReactJS-Bootcamp/walkthroughs/day2/presenter/presenter_single_day2.md

 ```

+## Props

-* Then to pass our moviesList prop to the MoviesList component we do the following
+* To pass our moviesList prop to the MoviesList component we do the following

 ```javascript